intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#203 - "Never make a counter-offer to keep someone."

-\#204 - "Some people are passengers, some are crew - and some are just ballst"
+\#204 - "Some people are passengers, some are crew - and some are just ballast"

 \#3xx - On Design